John Ortberg: Personal life

+Laura has written for The New York Times, New York Magazine, and BuzzFeed.
+Daniel authored the "Dear Prudence" advice column for the Slate from 2015 to 2021, and founded, wrote, and edited the feminist humor blog The Toast, now defunct.
+Their youngest, John III, known as Johnny, was an Ultimate Frisbee coach until late 2019.

+Menlo Church departure

-In the summer of 2018, Ortberg's son, John III, confessed to him that he was sexually attracted to minors.
+During the summer of 2018, Ortberg's son, John III, confessed to him that he was sexually attracted to minors.
 At that time, Ortberg did nothing to ensure that his son stopped his volunteer activities with minors at Menlo Church.
 Ortberg also did not alert other church leaders to the situation.

-Ortberg's other son, Daniel Lavery, posted on Twitter in 2020 that a member of his father's church had disclosed his 'obsessive sexual feelings about young children' to Lavery on November 15, 2019.
+In 2020, Ortberg's other son, Daniel Lavery, posted on Twitter that a member of his father's church had disclosed his "obsessive sexual feelings about young children" to Lavery on November 15, 2019.
 Upon discovering that his father had not shared this information with Menlo Church Leadership or the Elder Board, Lavery went to the church's leadership himself.

 On November 22, 2019, Ortberg went on leave from his position.
 The reason for his leave was not stated at that time.

-On January 21, 2020, Menlo Church issued a statement indicating the reason Ortberg was placed on leave: he had allowed a church volunteer (John III was not named in that statement) to work with children, despite that volunteer's confession of a lifelong sexual attraction to children.
+On January 21, 2020, Menlo Church issued a statement indicating the reason why Ortberg was placed on leave: he had allowed a church volunteer (John III was not named in that statement) to work with children despite that volunteer's confession of a lifelong sexual attraction to children.
 Ortberg was reinstated after an investigation found no evidence of wrongdoing.

-On January 24, 2020, Ortberg returned from leave.
-He has stated that he "failed to do the right thing" and apologized for his "lack of transparency".
-After completing a restoration plan, Ortberg returned to the pulpit on March 7, 2020.
+Three days later, Ortberg returned from leave.
+He stated that he "failed to do the right thing" and apologized for his "lack of transparency".
+After completing a restoration plan, Ortberg returned to the pulpit on March 7.

 Lavery alleged that this investigation was inadequate, because the lawyer who conducted it had no experience with matters of sexual misconduct, but rather was a specialist in protecting clients from litigation.

-On July 29, 2020, Menlo Church announced that Ortberg had resigned from his position, effective August 2, 2020, citing broken trust and fallout from the “poor judgement” in decisions he had made in allowing his son to continue to volunteer with students after his confession of an attraction to minors.
+On July 29, 2020, Menlo Church announced that Ortberg had resigned from his position, effective August 2, citing broken trust and fallout from the “poor judgement” in decisions he had made in allowing his son to continue to volunteer with students after his confession of an attraction to minors.

 In October 2021, the third-party organization Zero Abuse Project completed an investigation into the matter after interviewing 104 witnesses and reviewing or analyzing more than 500,000 documents.
 Zero Abuse Project did not find any disclosure or other evidence that Ortberg III committed any acts of wrongdoing against a minor.